 - Derogatory or hurtful social media posts; and

-- Social media posts at expensive venues when one party claims to be financially struggling.
+- Social media posts at expensive venues when the party claims to be financially struggling.

 A Recent Example

-In a recent decision, the father sought the child to be returned to New Zealand from Australia.
-The mother objected to the relocation and asserted that the relocation to Australia was through an alleged agreement between the parents.
-The father presented evidence of the mother’s Facebook posts that were contrary to her previous assertion, as well as comments which ascertained the purported Australian travel to be classified as a ‘holiday’.
+In a recent decision, a father sought a court decision that his child be returned to New Zealand from Australia.
+The mother objected to the relocation and asserted that the move to Australia had been agreed upon by the parents.
+The father presented evidence of the mother’s Facebook posts that were contrary to this assertion, as well as comments which showed the Australian travel was purported as a ‘holiday’.
 In this case, the Court ultimately ordered that the child should be returned to New Zealand.